-I built my raised beds out of used railroad ties and they have worked out perfect.
+I built my raised beds out of used railroad ties and they have worked out perfectly.

 Planting in the Ground

-Planting in the ground is nice because it you don’t have to build any raised beds or set up any containers.
+Planting in the ground is nice because if you don’t have to build any raised beds or set up any containers.